aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     The AWS SEA allows for a lot of flexibility in deployed architectures.
 If used, the provided PBMM sample architecture was designed to help deliver on the technical portion of _all_ 12 of the GC guardrails, when automation was possible.

     What don't we cover?
 Assigning MFA to users is a manual process.
-Specifically you need to procure Yubikeys for your root/break glass users, and enable a suitable form of MFA for _all_ other users (i.e. virtual, email, other).
+Specifically, you need to procure Yubikeys for your root/break glass users, and enable a suitable form of MFA for _all_ other users (i.e. virtual, email, other).
 The guardrails also include some organizational processes (i.e. break glass procedures, or signing an MOU with CCCS) which customers will need to work through independently.

     While AWS is providing the tools to help customer be compliant with the 12 PBMM guardrails (which were developed in collaboration with the GC) - it's up to each customers ITSec organization to assess and determine if the deployed controls actually meet their security requirements.